KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

   - optimisation
 ---

 > The following is a guest post by [Loïc Giraudel](https://twitter.com/l_giraudel).
-Loïc is a JavaScript and Git expert at Purch (Grenoble, France) and my brother.
+Loïc is a JavaScript and Git expert at Future PLC (Grenoble, France) and my brother.
 He also knows his way in Bash scripting and front-end performance.
 I’m very glad to have him writing here. :)

 You can’t talk about front-end performance without talking about images.
 They are the heaviest component of a webpage.
 This is why it is important to optimize images before pushing things live.